-Graduation Transitions is a requirement for all BC secondary students.
-It is an opportunity for students to reflect on their preparation and plans for their lives after graduation.
-Students must begin working towards completion in their grade 10 year, and all requirements must be completed by June of the student’s grade 12 year.
-In order to graduate, students must complete the four Graduation Transition requirements:
+Graduation Transitions is a requirement for all BC Secondary Students.
+As the Ministry of Education transitions to and implements the new BC Graduation program, Burnaby Central Secondary Grads of 2019 will continue with the Grad Transitions Program.
+Grad Transitions is an opportunity for students to reflect on their preparation and plans for their lives after graduation.
+In order to graduate, students must complete the following Graduation Transitions requirements:

 COMMUNITY CONNECTIONS – 30 Hours: Work or Volunteer Experience

 Students must complete and submit paperwork a minimum of 30 hours of work experience and/or community volunteer experience between grades 10 and 12.
 The following options are ways to complete the 30 hours of work experience requirement: